Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Larger Molecules

 In Figure \ref{fig:exact_diph} we again display the spectral function of Diphosphane at the two relevant portions of the spectrum, this time for larger cluster sizes.
 We continue to see the oscillating behaviour at higher chemical shifts, right up to the exact solution.
-In addition, we see a dramatic qualitative change in the spectrum at lower chemical shift as we increase the cluster size from 21 to 22 spins (the full size of the system).
-It is therefore indeed true that a clustering approach fails for such a molecule.
-However, it should be stressed that our method of solving for the exact spectrum of Diphosphane (which involves combining magnetically equivalent spins) only works well due to the high level of symmetry in this molecule, but for similar molecules with some level of disorder in their shifts and couplings, this specific approach would not be successful.
+In addition, we see a dramatic qualitative change in the spectrum at lower chemical shift.
+As we increase the cluster size from 21 to 22 spins (the full size of the system), a significant fraction of the weight in the two large peaks gets transferred to many other intermediate peaks which appear for the first time.
+This extreme behaviour verifies our suspicion that our basic clustering method is inadequate for this molecule.

+These results we have seen for Diphosphane and TPPO clearly indicate that for molecules which exhibit a high level of symmetry and a small number of direct spin-spin interactions, a refinement to our basic clustering method must be introduced.